wujenny15/Deploy-Web-Server-In-Azure/README.md

 ## Introduction

-This project will use a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 The infrastructure as code gives us a huge advantage in defining, deploying, updating and destroying our infrastructure.
-So in order to set up an image which contains our application for repeatable deployments, we will use packer to create the machine images(in JSON format).
+So to set up an image which contains our application for repeatable deployments, we will use packer to create the virtual machine images(in JSON format).

-Terraform expands on this by not only deploying virtual machines but also storage, networking and security entities across multiple infrastructures, clouds and vendors.
+Terraform also expands on this by not only deploying virtual machines but also storage, networking and security entities across multiple infrastructures, clouds and vendors.

+Based on these, this project will use a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ## Getting Started

 1. Clone this repository
 2. Create your infrastructure as code
 3. Create your tagging-policy in Azure
-4. Create the required resource group in Azure
+4. Create your resource group in Azure

 ## Dependencies